liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/02-message-boards/01-creating-message-boards.markdown

 ## Page-scoped Message Boards [](id=page-scoped-message-boards)

 If you need a page-scoped message board, you must add a Message Boards widget to that page and then set its scope to the page.
-Follow these steps to do this:
+Follow these steps:

 1. Navigate to the page.